Anduron/IN4200/IN4200_HE1_15224/readme.md

 - [benchmark.c]
   - when in IN4200_HE1_15224 type into terminal: "make benchmark.x" "./benchmark.x filename graph_file N_bench" or "make benchmarkOMP.x" "./benchmarkOMP filename graph_file N_bench" to run parallel code, where filename is the name of the function you want to benchmark e.g. "count_mutual_links1.c", graph_file is the filename of the web graph on which you want to benchmark, and N_bench is the number of repetitions run during benchmarking

+- [src/count_mutual_links1.c]
+  - the pragmas in this function may not run properly at UiO servers.
+I have added pragmas that can run at UiO in the comments above the current pragmas.

+- [src/count_mutual_links2.c]
+  - the pragmas in this function may not run properly at UiO servers.
+I have added pragmas that can run at UiO in the comments above the current pragmas.

 - [hpc_analytics.py]